Friday, April 13, 2012

 pretty much guaranteed May-October.
 Outside of that, I'll be checking the weather before I accept your registration.
 The Columbia River Gorge can be very dangerous in the winter.

 From there, you proceed through downtown Portland, crossing the Willamette on the Steel Bridge, then heading north and east (another info control in there...) to the I-205 Bike Path, and the Glen L Jackson bridge across the Columbia River into Washington.
 Looping off the bridge, you'll follow the Old Evergreen Highway east into Camas, for the first timed control.
-I myself am partial to the Burgerville :-)
+I myself am partial to the Burgerville :-) There are also gas stations and coffee shops and such in Historic Camas.

 Then, onto SR-14, climbing up to Cape Horn, for an amazing view to the east.